ServiceNowDevProgram/example-instancescan-checks/README.md

 After deactivation of Groups there can be still some users.
 Group offer membership but also can provide some roles that after deactivation should be considered as no longer needed.

+### Report with public role can expose data to unauthenticated clients
+For table that store reports definition there is also posibility to assign roles.
+It is possible that by default it is added `public` role.
+It means that even not authorized clients can access such report and sometimes with exposed data that shouldn't be accessible.

 ## Category: User Experience